webit-de/typo3-guide/Readme.md

 }
 ```

-To modify an existing tour, you therefore just need to add option values below the module identifier.
+To modify an existing tour, you therefore just need to add option values below the tour identifier.

 The guide extension provides some example tours.
 If you want the second popover
 of the *ViewModule* tour append on the *right* instead of the *bottom*, you would